IgniteUI/igniteui-docfx/en/components/grids_templates/excel_style_filtering.md

 ```

 >[!NOTE]
->We scope most of the components' mixins within `.igx-excel-filter`, so that these custom themes will affect only components nested in the excel filtering dialog.
+>We scope most of the components' mixins within `.igx-excel-filter`, so that these custom themes will affect only components nested in the excel style filtering dialog.
 Otherwise other buttons, checkboxes, input-groups and lists would be affected too.

 >[!NOTE]
 >If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`: